 Heat tolerant: Somewhat.
 It prefers temperatures under 100°F.

 Drought tolerant: Yes.

-in part shade, weekly in full sun.
-Tolerant of frequent
+85°F or in part shade, weekly in high temperatures.
+It is tolerant of frequent

 Mulch: Do not mulch, especially in part shade.